Effective March 1999; Updated December 2018

 Berkeley, CA 94720-1111

-All hearings concerning disputed financial obligations shall be conducted informally by Billing & Payment Services and should provide ample opportunity for the student to present his or her position regarding the disputed obligation.
-Within five (5) working days of the hearing, Billing & Payment Services shall issue a written report of his/her findings, which shall include their determination in the case and, if the student's challenge to the imposition of the hold is not upheld, a notification that the student has the right to appeal the outcome to the Office of the Registrar.
+All hearings concerning disputed financial obligations shall be conducted informally by Billing and Payment Services, and should provide ample opportunity for the student to present his or her position regarding the disputed obligation.
+Within five (5) working days of the hearing, Billing and Payment Services shall issue a written report of their findings, which shall include their determination in the case and, if the student's challenge to the imposition of the hold is not upheld, a notification that the student has the right to appeal the outcome to the Office of the Registrar.